waggle-sensor/summer2022/Lee/daily_log.md

 #### Friday June 3th ####
 - [ ] Attended the PAISE Workshop: www.paise.org
 - [ ] Read the file *RPL software/network brainstorm* and *WORKFLOWs for Modular SAL Demo* shared by Joe

-Questions for later:
-filesystem packages to Yongho

 ----------------------------------------------
 ### Week 2: 6/6 to 6/10 ###